magnusrodseth/gpt-feeder/README.md

 ## Usage

 Ensure you have `gpt-feeder` installed.
-Then, run the following command:
+Add all ignored file and directory patterns to `.feedignore`, just like you would with a `.gitignore`.
+Then, run the following commands:

 ```bash
 # Navigate to the directory you want to scan